Chilean literature: The 1842 generation

 Made up of writers born between 1815 and 1829, this group was also known as the "Romantic-social" generation.
 Like their predecessors, they portrayed everyday life but added an extra layer of social critique to their work.
 The group were influenced by foreign intellectuals in Chile such as José Joaquín de Mora, Andrés Bello, Domingo Faustino Sarmiento and Vicente Fidel López and made the first attempts to found a characteristically Chilean national literature movement.
 The poetry of this generation resembled European Romanticism in style and included Salvador Sanfuentes' "Inami", Guillermo Matta Goyenechea's "Poesías líricas" (Lyrical poems), Guillermo Blest Gana's "Armonías" (Harmonies) and José Antonio Soffia's "Hojas de otoño".
 Narrative literature had a more original style and included works such as José Victorino Lastarria's "Peregrinación de una vinchuca"; Alberto Blest Gana's "Durante la reconquista" (During the reconquest) and "El loco Estero" (Estero the Mad, 1909); José Joaquín Vallejo's "Artículos de costumbres" (Essays on customs); Vicente Pérez Rosales' "Recuerdos del pasado" (Memories of the past); and Daniel Riquelme's "Bajo la tienda" (Under canvas).
 Dramatic works of the period included Daniel Caldera's "El tribunal del honor" (The court of honor).

-From 1850, great historical works emerged such as Diego Barros Arana's "Historia general de Chile" (General history of Chile), Miguel Luis Amunátegui's "Descubrimiento y conquista de Chile" (Discovery and conquest of Chile), Benjamín Vicuña Mackenna's "El ostracism de O'Higgins" (The ostracism of O'Higgins) and Ramón Sotomayor Valdés' "Historia de Chile durante 40 años" (40 years of Chilean history).
+From 1850, great historical works emerged such as Diego Barros Arana's Historia general de Chile (General history of Chile), Miguel Luis Amunátegui's Descubrimiento y conquista de Chile (Discovery and conquest of Chile), Benjamín Vicuña Mackenna's El ostracismo del jeneral D. Bernardo O'Higgins (The ostracism of general D. Bernardo O'Higgins) and Ramón Sotomayor Valdés' "Historia de Chile durante 40 años" (40 years of Chilean history).

 In 1886, the Nicaraguan poet Rubén Darío moved to Valparaíso, Chile, where he stayed with fellow poets Poirier and Eduardo de la Barra.
 Together they co-authored a sentimental novel titled "Emelina".
 Although the novel was not an immediate success, Rubén Darío is credited with the re-emergence of Chilean lyric poetry with "Azul" (Blue) in 1888.
 This was followed by Carlos Pezoa Véliz' "Entierro de campo" (Country funeral) and "Tarde en el hospital" (Afternoon in the hospital), and Manuel Magallanes Moure's "La casa junto al mar" (Seaside house) and others.
 Carlos Pezoa Véliz only became famous after his early death at the age of 28.